jhavenz/laravel-permission-name-generator/readme.md

 Route::get('permissions', function () {
     AllPermissions::all();
-    //returns an Laravel Collection of all available permissions that were generated });
+    //returns a Laravel Collection of all available permissions that were generated });
 ```
 This example returns all 'resources' within the 'owned' scope: